 Top Pages

-Even with the drops in traffic, it was exciting to see some of these other posts surge.
-Hopefully, I fixed the biggest issues with the site, and some of my posts will regain their previous traction.
+Hopefully, I fixed the most significant issues with the site, and some of these articles will regain their previous traction.

 Referrals

-First, my post “Little Things Add up” was featured on MSN.
-This really helped offset the loss of traffic at the beginning of the month.
-It led to a nice surge in traffic for not only that post, but for a related post on cashback apps.
+MSN featured our article “Little Things Add Up To Huge Savings,” which helped offset the traffic loss at the beginning of the month.
+The feature led to a nice traffic boost for that post and a related article on cashback apps.

-Then, at the end of the month, my post on Generational Poverty was featured on Tread Lightly, Retire Early’s weekly round-up of Women in Finance.
+Then, at the end of the month, my in-depth article on Generational Poverty was featured on Tread Lightly, Retire Early’s weekly round-up of Women in Finance.

 These two features weren’t quite enough to get us to that coveted 10K page views, but they helped get us close.